Menu

 21 Jun 2022# min read

 Juvinum, based in Stockholm, is a family-run business that Carl-Viggo Östlund and his wife Caroline acquired from her parents.
-The business is active in the wholesale of cooking wines, with clientele mainly in the Nordics and the UK.
-The company was severely hit during the pandemic but thanks to a loan guaranteed by EIF it was able to get back on its feet.
+The business is active in the wholesale of cooking wines with its clientele mainly in the Nordics and the UK.
+The company was severely hit during the covid-19 pandemic but thanks to a loan guaranteed by the EIF it was able to get back on its feet.

 Cooking wine